juanlopes/sparrow/README.md

     -i [path to input JSON] \
     -t [timelimit in seconds (default is 600s)]
 ```
+By default 80% of the time is spend exploring and 20% is spend compression.
+Pressing 'Ctrl + C' makes the algorithm proceed to the next phase immediately.

-Or to specify explore and compression times separately:
+Alternatively, you can also explicitly define explore and compression times:
 ```bash
 cargo run --release  -- \
     -i [path to input JSON] \